bitovi/react-native-pmo/README.md

 I’m sure you can trigger EAS from CI, but we may need to create a generic Bitovi account.
 I have not researched this yet.
 Free accounts are limited to 1 concurrent build at a time and take ~10 minutes, so this could become a bottleneck if we want it on all PRs.

+### Debugging with React DevTools

+You can run React Devtools with `npm run react-devtools`.
+This will start the DevTools up which will be ready to open with Metro's in-app dev menu.
+In running Metro app make sure to hit press 'd' to open the dev menu in React DevTools.
+Alternatively, if you start up the Emulator after React DevTools is running it'll automatically watch the emulator.
+If for some reason it doesn't watch it, press 'd' on the terminal that opens for the Metro Dev server.

+While using the emulator if you wish to use the element inspector, run the `adb shell input keyevent 82` in the terminal.

 ## Links to documentation

 ### Core libraries